NewsFront RangeCastle Rock

 and last updated

-CASTLE ROCK, Colo. — A Douglas County judge is under fire for two separate probation decisions she’s made in just one week.
+CASTLE ROCK, Colo. — A Douglas County judge is under fire for granting probation in two separate cases within a week, including one involving a convicted stalker and assailant.

-District Attorney for the 23rd Judicial District George Brauchler told Denver7 he’s “outraged” by the ruling, but he never specifically said who the judge was.
+District Attorney for the 23rd Judicial District George Brauchler told Denver7 that he's disappointed by the ruling, but he never specifically identified the judge.

-Denver7 confirmed through court records, Brauchler was talking about Victoria Klingensmith.
-Her most recent probation decision involved 31-year-old Taylor Burrows.
+Denver7 confirmed through court records that Brauchler was talking about Victoria Klingensmith—her most recent probation decision involved 31-year-old Taylor Burrows.

 “There's no way that we are looking at this man with this type of history, this type of danger, and saying that he's okay to walk among us,” Cadwell said.